Cat Nutrition Guide: What Cats Need to Eat

 6) Life Stages and Goals

-Kittens (to ~12 months): energy-dense, high-protein diets with DHA for brain/eyes; small frequent meals and steady weekly gains.
+Kittens: kittens usually need energy-dense, high-protein diets made for growth, plus smaller frequent meals and steady weekly gains.

-Adults (1–7 years): feed to body condition, not the back-of-bag number.
-Indoor cats often need less than charts suggest—measure and reassess monthly.
-A portion guide you can use tonight: How Much Should My Cat Eat?
+Adults: feed to body condition, not only the back-of-bag number.
+Indoor cats often need less than charts suggest, so measure portions and reassess monthly.
+A portion guide you can use tonight: How Much Should My Cat Eat?.

-Seniors (7+ years): prioritize appetite and muscle; many do best with higher-protein, higher-moisture meals, easy textures, and gently warmed food.
+Seniors: prioritize appetite and muscle.
+Many older cats do best with higher-moisture meals, easy textures, and gently warmed food.

-• Weight management: portion control plus higher-moisture, protein-forward meals protect muscle while trimming fat.
-Keep treats ≤10% of calories.
+• Weight management: portion control plus higher-moisture, protein-forward meals can help protect muscle while trimming fat.
+Keep treats at or below 10% of calories.

-• Sensitive stomach or hairballs: keep textures consistent; consider gentle fiber and daily brushing.
-(Our long-hair grooming routine also helps reduce hairballs.)
+• Sensitive stomach or hairballs: keep textures consistent, consider gentle fiber if your vet agrees, and brush regularly.

-• Kidney support: early CKD plans emphasize phosphorus control and moisture; protein quality matters more than “low protein.”
+• Kidney support: early CKD plans often emphasize phosphorus control and moisture.
+Protein quality matters more than guessing “low protein.”

 8) Hydration Boosters That Actually Help

-• Offer a wide, shallow bowl and a fountain; some cats drink more when water sits away from food.
+• Offer a wide, shallow bowl and consider a fountain.

-• Use simple broths with no onion/garlic, or a splash of unsalted tuna water.
+• Use simple broths with no onion or garlic, or a tiny splash of unsalted tuna water if your vet says it is okay for your cat.

-Start with label calories as a ballpark, then tune to body condition over 2–3 weeks: pick a daily calorie target, convert to cups/grams or can fractions, weigh food with a gram scale, and re-weigh your cat weekly.
-If weight creeps up, trim by 5–10%; if down, raise 5–10% and call your vet if appetite is off.
+Start with label calories as a ballpark, then tune to body condition over 2–3 weeks.
+Pick a daily calorie target, convert it to cups, grams, or can fractions, weigh food with a gram scale, and re-weigh your cat weekly.
+If weight creeps up, trim by 5–10%.
+If weight drops too fast or appetite is off, call your vet.

-Breakfast: ½ can high-protein wet (plus warm water) + 5 minutes wand-toy play.
+Breakfast: ½ can high-protein wet food plus warm water, followed by 5 minutes of wand-toy play.

-Midday: ¼ measured cup dry in a puzzle feeder (optional).
+Midday: ¼ measured cup dry food in a puzzle feeder, if it fits your cat’s calorie target.

 11) Transitioning Foods Without Upset